Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Creatine Supplement (2026)

-Creatine monohydrate is the most studied sports supplement in existence with over 500 published studies.
-The evidence is clear: it works for strength, power, and lean mass.
+Creatine monohydrate may be the most thoroughly studied supplement you can buy - over 500 published studies - and the verdict is not in doubt: it works for strength, power, and lean mass.
 The product landscape is simpler than most supplements because creatine monohydrate is creatine monohydrate - the molecule is the same.
 The differentiators are purity (Creapure certification), third-party sport testing (NSF, Informed Sport), and price.
 Do not pay for alternative forms (HCl, buffered, ethyl ester) - no study has shown them superior to monohydrate.
+For a value-versus-certification look at two popular unflavored picks, see our Naked vs NOW Sports creatine head-to-head.

 What the Evidence Says About Creatine Monohydrate